Walking the Camino Primitivo

 Camino Primitivo Guidebook

-With the growth of interest in walking the various Caminos that spider web through Europe, there was sure to be many changes and additions.
-But I was surprised by the amount of construction in the backwoods of northern Spain that was changing the actual route.
+With the growth of interest in walking the various Caminos that spider web through Europe, there were sure to be many changes and additions.
+However, I was surprised by the amount of construction in the backwoods of northern Spain that was changing the actual route.

 Slugging along under sweaty heat

-That was the reason that by 4 pm I was walking alone.
-My pilgrim friends would have checked into Albergue Casa da Chanca, the place where we’d agreed to rest for the night, hours ago.
+That was the reason that by 4 pm, I was walking alone.
+My pilgrim friends would have checked into Albergue Casa da Chanca, where we’d agreed to rest for the night hours ago.
 I still slugged along under the sweaty heat of the pregnant clouds.

 Camino Primitivo THAT way